“The Way of the Empty Hand.”

 Table of Contents

-What Is a Tonfa?
+What is a Tonfa?

 The tonfa is a stick traditionally made from strong red or white oak.
 It measures between 15 and 20 inches long with a perpendicular handle sticking out about ⅓ of the way down the shaft.
 The tonfa is meant to be used in pairs.

-A main idea of the tonfa is to serve as reinforcement of the user’s arms.
+The main idea of the tonfa is to serve as reinforcement of the user’s arms.
 The long side of the weapon runs down the user’s forearm and, if properly sized, should extend about an inch or two past the elbow.